cse110-sp24-group1/cse110-sp24-group1/admin/meetings/template.md

       - What our goals are for the current week?
       - Questions/Comments/Ideas/Concerns?
   - Jeremy
       - What we did the past week?
       - What our goals are for the current week?
       - Questions/Comments/Ideas/Concerns?
+  - Theodore
+      - What we did the past week?
+      - What our goals are for the current week?
+      - Questions/Comments/Ideas/Concerns?